19hours/sg-statutes/Acts/Trade Marks Act.md

 ### Appeals from Registrar

-75\.—(1) Except as provided under subsection (2) or by rules made under this Act, there shall be no appeal from a decision of the Registrar for any matter under this Act or the rules made thereunder.
+75\.—(1) Except as provided under subsections (2) and (3) or by rules made under this Act, there shall be no appeal from a decision of the Registrar for any matter under this Act or the rules made thereunder.

+[Act 16 of 2016 wef 10/06/2016]

 (2) The following shall be subject to appeal to the Court: